microsoft/FluidFramework/docs/tutorials/visual-component.md

 ```

-Now, our clicker has a `SharedCounter` DDS (Distributed Data Structure) available and can provide a simple empty view.
+Now, our clicker has a `SharedCounter` DDS available and can provide a simple empty view.
 Although a little light on functionality, by just adding those few lines, our `Clicker` is now a compiling, visual component!
 We will add in our business logic in a second but first, let's see what these few lines achieved.

 As discussed above, the `PrimedComponent` already gives us a `SharedObject` in the form of the `SharedDirectory` root.
 Any primitive we set to a key of the root, i.e. `root.set("key", 1)`, can be fetched by another user, i.e. `root.get("key")` will give you 1.
 However, different `SharedObject` classes have different ways of dictating merge logic, so you should pick the one that best suits your needs given the scenario.